abdimk/synheart-emotion/README.md

 ### WESAD Reference Models

-Research artifacts with 14 pre-trained ML models from WESAD dataset:
+Research artifacts with pre-trained ML models from WESAD dataset:

-- XGBoost, RandomForest, ExtraTrees, KNN, LDA, SVM, etc.
+- Various research models for comparison and experimentation
 - For research and model comparison only
-- **Not for production use** (use SDKs instead)
+- **Not for production use** (use SDKs with ExtraTrees models instead)

 📖 [Research Models Documentation](tools/wesad-reference-models/README.md)